-One of the best things about TD Ameritrade is they don’t have surcharges on penny stocks or OTC pink sheets.
-They charge a flat fee of $6.95 for penny stocks, brokers like Interactive Brokers charge an extra fee of 0.001 for penny stocks which can be expensive in the longrun.
+One of the best things about TD Ameritrade is the commission structure.
+They don’t have surcharges for penny stocks, pink sheets or OTC stocks.
+TD Ameritrade charges a flat fee of $6.95 per trade and charges no fees for boring blue chip stocks.
+In comparison, brokers such as Interactive Brokers have a surcharge of $0.005 per share which is more expensive in the long run.

 TD Ameritrade Apex